-Our main algorithmic result (Theorem~\ref{thm-L-interval}) says that every \FO property can be tested in time $O(n\log n)$ for $L$-interval graphs when $L$ is any finite set of reals and an $L$-interval representation is given on the input.
-To prove this result, we employ a well-known relation of \FO properties to Ehrenfeucht-Fra{\"\i}ss\'e games.
-Specifically, we show using the notion of game trees, which we introduce, that there exists an algorithm transforming an input $L$-interval graph to another $L$-interval graph that has bounded maximum degree and that satisfies the same properties expressible by \FO sentences with bounded quantifier rank.
+Our main algorithmic result (Theorem~\ref{thm-L-interval}) says that every fixed \FO property can be tested in time $O(n\log n)$ for $n$-vertex $L$-interval graphs when $L$ is any fixed finite set of reals and an $L$-interval representation is given on the input.
+To prove this result, we employ a well-known characterization of \FO properties by Ehrenfeucht-Fra{\"\i}ss\'e games.
+Specifically, we show, using the notion of game trees introduced later, that there exists an algorithm transforming an input $L$-interval graph to another $L$-interval graph that has bounded maximum degree and that satisfies the same properties expressible by \FO sentences with bounded quantifier rank.
 Inspired by Engelmann, Kreutzer and Siebertz~\cite{EKS12} (also see~\cite{EKK13}), we then extend our main algorithmic result to successor-invariant \FO properties.
 We should also mention that a recent result of Gajarsk\'y et al.~\cite{gajetal15} (proven subsequently after this work), giving a fixed parameter algorithm for testing FO properties of partial orders with bounded width, implies Theorem~\ref{thm-L-interval} with a~running time quadratic in $n$.

-On the negative side, we show that if $L$ is an infinite set that is dense in some open set, then $L$-interval graphs can be used to model arbitrary graphs.
-Specifically, we show that $L$-interval graphs for such sets $L$ allow polynomially bounded \FO interpretations of all graphs.
+On the negative side, we show that if $L$ is an (infinite) set that is dense in some open set, then $L$-interval graphs can be used to model arbitrary graphs.
+Specifically, we show that $L$-interval graphs for these sets $L$ allow efficient polynomially bounded \FO interpretations of all graphs.
 Consequently, testing \FO properties for $L$-intervals graphs for such sets $L$ is W[2]-hard (see Corollary~\ref{cor-FO}) and hence unlikely to be fixed parameter tractable.
-In addition, we show that unit interval graphs allow polynomially bounded MSO interpretations of all graphs and a successor \FO interpretation of all graphs.
+In addition, we show that unit interval graphs allow an efficient polynomially bounded MSO interpretation of all graphs and a successor \FO interpretation of all graphs.
 So, our main algorithmic result cannot be extended to any of these two stronger logics.

-The property of being {\em W[2]-hard} comes from the theory of parameterized complexity~\cite{df99}, and it is equivalent to saying that the considered problem is at least as hard as the {\em$d$-dominating set} problem, asking for an existence of a dominating set of fixed parameter size $d$ in a graph.
-It is known that, unless the Exponential time hypothesis fails, W[2]-hard problems cannot have polynomial algorithms with the degree a constant independent of the parameter (of the considered \FO property in our case).